SpyrosMouselinos/MasterThesis/README.md

 # MasterThesis
 VHDL implementation of a customizable CNN
-Open final_project with Vivado as a new Project to use Synthesis : Pass
+Open final_project with Vivado as a new Project to use

+- [x] Synthesis : Pass
-Implementation : Pass
+- [x] Implementation : Pass
+- [] Bitstream : Need custom constrains per Board